April 24, 2013

 The Plan'it Prom app and tips are part of Visa's free, award-winning financial education program, Practical Money Skills for Life (www.practicalmoneyskills.com).
 The program reaches millions of people around the world each year.
 At Practical Money Skills for Life, educators, parents and students can access free educational resources including personal finance articles, games, lesson plans, and more.

 The survey results are based on 3,000 live telephone interviews conducted nationally from February 15-17, February 22-24 and March 1-3 in cooperation with GfK Roper OmniTel.

 About Visa Inc.

 Visa is a global payments technology company that connects consumers, businesses, financial institutions, and governments in more than 200 countries and territories to fast, secure and reliable electronic payments.
 We operate one of the world's most advanced processing networks-VisaNet-that is capable of handling more than 24,000 transaction messages a second, with fraud protection for consumers and assured payment for merchants.
 Visa is not a bank and does not issue cards, extend credit or set rates and fees for consumers.
 Visa's innovations, however, enable its financial institution customers to offer consumers more choices: pay now with debit, ahead of time with prepaid or later with credit products.
-For more information, www.corporate.visa.com.
+For more information, usa.visa.com/about-visa/our_business.html.